 Certain individuals and entities are excluded from the settlement class:

-• Individuals who sold their property after the Jan.
-14, 2020, incident without disclosing the fuel jettison to the purchaser in advance of the sale.
+- Individuals who sold their property after the Jan.
+14, 2020, incident without disclosing the fuel jettison to the purchaser in advance of the sale

 How much is the class action settlement payout?

-After fees, costs, awards and expenses, the net settlement fund is estimated to be approximately $50,590,000 and will be divided into two parts:
+After fees, costs, service awards and expenses, the net settlement fund is estimated to be approximately $50,590,000 and will be divided into two parts:

-According to the settlement agreement, class members that both owned and resided in a property in the class area on Jan.
+According to the settlement agreement, class members who both owned and resided in a property in the class area on Jan.
 14, 2020, will qualify for both an owners settlement fund payment and a residents settlement fund payment.

 How to claim a class action rebate